-Details of the maximum and minimum vertical vorticity at selected heights for all experiments are included in Table II.
-In Expt.
-1, the overall maximum $\zeta{max}=11.6\times 10^{-2}~{\rm s}^{-1}$ and occurs at the surface.
-In the experiments where convection is located at increasing distances from the vortex axis, $\zeta{max}$ decreases monotonically with the smallest maximum value occurring in Expt.
-6 (4.2 $\times 10^{-2}~{\rm s}^{-1}$ ).
-In Expts.
-2-6 the maximum occurs at a height of 500 m.
-The maximum cyclonic vorticity occurs at relatively low
+Details of the maximum and minimum vertical vorticity at selected heights for all experiments are included in Table 2.

+In Experiment 1, the overall maximum is $\zeta{max} = 11.6 \times 10^{-2}$ s^{-1} and this occurs at the surface.
+In the experiments where convection is located at increasing distances from the vortex axis, ζ{max} decreases monotonically, with the smallest maximum value occurring in Experiment 6 ($4.2 \times 10^{-2} \text{ s}^{-1}$).
+In Experiments 2-6, the maximum occurs at a height of 500 m.
+The maximum cyclonic vorticity occurs at relatively low altitudes compared with the those in the KSW14 experiments, both on account of the absence of strong background horizontal vorticity at upper levels and because of the large background relative vorticity at low levels associated with the vortex.
+KSW14 and KS15 showed that vertical vorticity produced at low levels was mainly the result of the stretching of existing vertical vorticity, whereas vertical vorticity produced above the boundary layer was mostly due to the tilting of horizontal vorticity.
+Both of these studies showed also that the vorticity dipole produced by tilting reversed in sign at some height when the background horizontal vorticity changes sign at the top of the boundary layer.
+An unexpected result was the large contribution by the vertical advection term, which resulted in vorticity dipoles that did not reverse in sign at the heights they were expected to (i.e. the vorticity dipole at a given height above the boundary layer did not match the orientation expected by the horizontal vorticity at that height, rather that arising from the horizontal vorticity at lower levels).

-Figure 6.
-Time-height series of maximum vertical vorticity in Expts.
-1-6.
-Contour intervals: vertical vorticity, thin contours $0.5 \times 10^{-3} \text{ s}^{-1}$ to $4.5 \times 10^{-3} \text{ s}^{-1}$ , thick contours $5 \times 10^{-3} \text{ s}^{-1}$ .
+Figure 7.
+Time-height series of maximum vertical vorticity in (a-f) Experiments 1-6.
+Contour intervals: vertical vorticity, thin contours $0.5 \times 10^{-3} s^{-1}$ to $4.5 \times 10^{-3} s^{-1}$, thick contours $5 \times 10^{-3} s^{-1}$.